sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 Teams that are working in an agile way with a backlog of sprint-sized, clearly defined chunks of work will be more interested in micro-procurement of code as developing the opportunity statement will be a quick and easy exercise for them.
 This is important because there is not time in a $10K contract for the supplier to spend a lot of time working with the client to define needs.
 The work must be clearly defined so that a supplier can begin coding work immediately.
-Teams that are not working in an agile way (like many of the teams in IITB) will find this type of procurement a challenge and will be more comfortable using familiar procurement options like sole source where there is a higher dollar limit (and so more time) to include defining the work as part of the contract activities.
+Teams that are not working in an agile way will find this type of procurement a challenge and will be more comfortable using familiar procurement options like sole source where there is a higher dollar limit (and so more time) to include defining the work as part of the contract activities.

 The lack of an Open Source Program Office providing support to those using and creating open-source code at ESDC, likely also played a role.
 Moving towards open-source code takes a shift in thinking around things such as maintenance and requires knowledge of licensing and the rules around opening up code and working in the open.